Speak to a qualified cancer nurse

 The staging, grading and prognosis of prostate cancer

 The biopsy results will show the grade of the cancer.
-This is a score that describes how quickly the cancer may grow or spread.
+Grading describes how the cancer cells look under a microscope compared to normal cells.

 Risk of progression